norswap/autumn/doc/A2-first-grammar.md

 <h6 id="footnote1" display=none;></h6>

-(*1) Beware that EBNF is normally a notation for Context-Free Grammars (CFG), and Autumn's grammar are not CFGs.
-See (TODO) for more info.
+(*1) Beware that EBNF is normally a notation for Context-Free Grammars (CFG), and Autumn's grammar are not CFGs (more information in [the "Vertical Backtracking" sub-section of section A3][vert-back]).

+[vert-back]: A3-how-autumn-works.md#vertical-backtracking